 - Meet all College deadlines for applications and pre-departure requirements

 Please note: Students may not participate in a GEO program in their first semester back after a Leave of Absence, Judicial Suspension, or Medical Withdrawal, without an appeal to the Director of GEO.
 If the student is withdrawing from the College to participate in a non-approved off-campus program, they will have to have one semester back on Lake Forest College's campus before they are eligible to participate in a College-approved off-campus program (similar to the Transfer student policy above).

-You must copy the Coordinator of the Global Engagement Office on all emailed appeals.
+You must copy the Director of the Global Engagement Office on all emailed appeals.
 Your academic advisor must also send the AAB a written statement of support.

 Approval by the Academic Appeals Board (AAB) is required if: